This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

 - vitamins and herbal supplements, especially those containing caffeine

 If you suspect that other foods not listed above may trigger your vestibular migraine symptoms, you should consult a health care professional and consider removing them as well.
-The more food groups you eliminate in the first phase, the more effective the diet.

 Keep in mind that these food groups should only be avoided during the elimination phase, as they’re reintroduced later on.